BruXy/colorize/README.md

 ##Know errors

-Sometimes data are not processed and server returns following error, in this case try command again.
+Sometimes data processing fails and the  server returns the following error; in this case try the  command again.

 ```
 {u'metadata':